Huotes/CommitMaker/README.md

 If you rearrange the letters in 'Chuck Norris', they also spell 'Crush Rock In'.
 The words 'with his fists' are understood.

 With the rising cost of gasoline, Chuck Norris is beginning to worry about his drinking habit.

+'It works on my machine' always holds true for Chuck Norris.